Key–value store

 This API is available since Fedify 0.5.0.

-interface is a crucial component in Fedify, providing a flexible key–value storage solution for caching and maintaining internal data.
-This guide will help you choose the right KvStore
+The KvStore interface is a crucial component in Fedify, providing a flexible key–value storage solution for caching and maintaining internal data.
+This guide will help you choose the right KvStore implementation for your project and even create your own custom implementation if needed.

-Choosing a KvStore
+Choosing a KvStore implementation

-implementations to suit different needs.
+Fedify offers several KvStore implementations to suit different needs.

 Choose the implementation that best fits your project's requirements, considering factors like scalability, runtime environment, and distributed nature of your system.